FurkanTheHuman/node-mqtt/README.md

 * A user interface

 For connecting the broker, you need to send a post request to the api.
-For createing tokens.
+For creating tokens.
 You can use this.

 `curl -d '{"email":"new_user@h.com","password":"1559"}'  -H "Content-Type: application/json" -X POST http://localhost:8080/api/users`